platers/unitunes/README.md

 ## Contributing

-unitunes is rapidly evolving.
+unitunes is still in an alpha state.
 Take a look at the [contributing guide](CONTRIBUTING.md).